iftatech/devops-projects/Readme.md

 ```
 Follow the prompts to configure SSL.
 Certbot will automatically adjust your Nginx configuration to use the new certificate.

-**To ensure database connectivity for your application, follow these steps to make sure MySQL is running and your application can connect to it:
+**To ensure database connectivity for your application, follow these steps to make sure MySQL is running and your application can connect to it:**
-**
 Ensure MySQL is Running:

 Check the status of the MySQL service:
-sh
-Copy code

 ```yaml
 sudo systemctl status mysql
 ```
 If MySQL is not running, start the service:
-sh

 ```yaml
 sudo systemctl start mysql
 ```
 Enable MySQL to start on boot:
-sh

 ```yaml
 sudo systemctl enable mysql
 ```
-Secure MySQL Installation:
+**Secure MySQL Installation:**

 Run the MySQL secure installation script to set up root password, remove anonymous users, disallow remote root login, and remove test databases:
-sh

 ```yaml
 sudo mysql_secure_installation
 ```